-We’re providing people with access to something that many of us take for granted – safe, affordable drinking water.
+We’re providing people with access to something that many of us take for granted – safe drinking water.

 A basic human right

-We’ve developed a simple, affordable solution to help more people get the safe drinking water they need.
-This directly contributes to UN Sustainable Development Goal 6: ensure availability and sustainable management of water and sanitation for all, specifically target 6.1 that focuses on access to safe and affordable drinking water for all.
+Pureit is our solution to help people get the safe, enriching drinking water they need.
+This directly contributes to UN Sustainable Development Goal 6: ensure availability and sustainable management of water and sanitation for all.
+And it specifically responds to target 6.1, which focuses on access to safe and affordable drinking water for all.

 Pureit’s health and business impact

-Available in 13 countries, Pureit is the most widely used system for home water purification, and has protected over 80 million people from waterborne illnesses.
-We’ve provided 106 billion litres of safe drinking water since 2005 and aim to reach 150 billion by 2020.
+Pureit is available in 12 countries, and is the most widely used system for home water purification.
+So far, we’ve protected over 80 million people from waterborne illnesses.
+Since 2005, we’ve provided 114 billion litres of safe drinking water through Pureit.

 Community water: turning vision into practice

 Many people in India can’t afford to install and run a Pureit unit in their home.
 But at the community water plants, they can buy 20 litres of water for just 10-13 euro cents.

 We’re looking at different models to serve communities with accessible and affordable clean drinking water where it’s most needed.
 For example, community water plants provide clean drinking water from a central point.